sl30724/ATLAS-iOS-Fall-22/final-project/README.md

 Most planner apps focus on producticity.
 And most self-care apps encourage rest time.
 What if there's an app that does both?
 By giving compliments on completing every task, encouraging self-care time, planning your day can be more rewarding and less stressful.

-# Make a list of feature ideas
+# List of feature ideas

 - Inputting tasks with simplicity and ease.
 - Categorizing tasks with colors.